Self Isolation Payments

 What are Self-Isolation Payments?

-People who are eligible will receive:
+People who are eligible will receive a fixed amount of £500.

 Payment is subject to income tax but not National Insurance.
 Local Authorities are required to notify HMRC.